Carer support found here ⬇

 Still with me?
 Then let’s do introductions…

 Maud is… the name my oldest friends gave me about 20 years ago (I also go by the name of Grandma Bonkers, but that’s another story).
-I’ve always worked full time yet have also ‘acquired’ (what is the right term?) an additional primary caring role, as many of us do.
-Like many other carers, I’m also an enthusiastic wife, mum, step mum, step grandma, daughter, aunt and sister.
+I’ve always worked full time yet have also ‘acquired’ (what is the right term?) the additional carer role, as many of us do.
+Like other carers, I’m also an enthusiastic wife, mum, step mum, step grandma, daughter, aunt and sister.
 I live in west Bucks.

 Mum is… in fact my mother-in-law Marj.
 Marj was born, raised, married, worked and lived in ‘the Potteries’ (Stoke on Trent) her whole life.
 With her husband Jack, she raised a son and a daughter.
 In her spare time she painted and loved walking her dog Sally, an indulged retriever cross.